Beginning Your Homeschool Journey

 - Fire drills, etc.

 There are no rules about when and where learning takes place.
-In homeschool, everyone is aware of what is being learned.
+When homeschooling, everyone is aware of what is being learned.
 As such, natural conversations and connections are made even on a Saturday.

-A major issue with crisis schooling was that moms were told what, when and how to do it.
+Homeschooling allows you to choose what works best for your unique family.
+A major issue with crisis schooling was that moms were told what, when, and how to do it.

 I’d lose my mind if someone tried to tell me what curricula, timeline, and plan to use with my kids.
 Literally, with no insight into: